Sustainable Cariri

 • Cattle farming (meat and milk)

-These production chains have been the focus of integrated actions aimed at technical qualification, access to markets, value addition, inclusion of women and young people and encouragement of sustainable practices, with the objective of strengthening the local economy and promoting territorial development in a fair way, resilient and long-lasting.
+These chains have been the focus of integrated actions aimed at technical qualification, value addition, organizational strengthening, access to markets and sustainable practices, with the aim of strengthening the local economy and promoting fair, resilient and lasting territorial development.